 Map of Coyote Buttes South

 The map below displays the location of the three access points, as well as the road and “trail” between the main sections.
+Remember there is no official hiking trail so this is more just for reference.

 map of Coyote Buttes South